xpipe-io/xpipe/app/src/main/resources/io/xpipe/app/resources/misc/notes_default.md

 * that one
 * the other one

-Note that --- not considering the asterisk --- the actual text content starts at 4-columns in.

 > Block quotes are
 > written like so.
 >
 > They can span multiple paragraphs,
 > if you like.

-Use 3 dashes for an em-dash.
-Use 2 dashes for ranges (ex., "it's all in chapters 12--14").
-Three dots ... will be converted to an ellipsis.
 Unicode is supported. ☺